 Bear Aware volunteers is generally in the spring.

 Colorado Parks and Wildlife Offices

 Offices are open Monday through Friday, 8 a.m. to 5 p.m.
-For after-hours emergencies, contact the Colorado State Patrol or your local Sheriff's Department.
+For after-hours emergencies, call 911 to contact the Colorado State Patrol or your local Sheriff's Department.

 CPW Contact Page for region and area office contact information.